leandrojj13/ChatChallenge/README.md

 **Use the Package Console Manager to create the Database and its tables.**

-Set ChatChallenge.Model as the console default project.
+Set ChatChallenge.Model as the console default project and run this command:

 ```bash
 Add-Migration init
 ```
 After run the command, it would happen:

 ![image](https://user-images.githubusercontent.com/17713455/111626468-6e5f2100-87c4-11eb-8698-d1205bb9c83e.png)

 Now, Run the migration.

 ```bash
 Update-Database
 ```